ari-khoudary/contextCues/analysis/pilot_analysis.md

 - [RT analyses](#rt-analyses)
   - [effect of cue type on RT across all test trials](#effect-of-cue-type-on-rt-across-all-test-trials)
-  - [for responses made after noise1, effect of noise1 duration +
+  - [effect of noise1 duration + cueType on RT for responses made after noise1](#effect-of-noise1-duration--cuetype-on-rt-for-responses-made-after-noise1)
-    cueType on
-    RT](#for-responses-made-after-noise1-effect-of-noise1-duration--cuetype-on-rt)
-  - [for signal 2 responses only, effect of noise2 duration + cueType on
+  - [effect of noise2 duration + cueType on zlogRT in signal2](#effect-of-noise2-duration--cuetype-on-zlogrt-in-signal2)
-    zlogRT](#for-signal-2-responses-only-effect-of-noise2-duration--cuetype-on-zlogrt)
 - [Response probability analyses](#response-probability-analyses)
   - [for noise 1 responses only, probability of making cue-based response as a function of noise1